Uterine tachysystole: Cause and Correlations

 Researchers have determined that uterine tachysystole is not able to be predicted by either demographic or clinical factors, but there are factors that may correlate with the diagnosis.
 Misoprostol use and high-dose oxytocin use positively correlate highly with uterine tachysystole.
 Oxytocin is suspected to be a contributor to abnormally increased uterine contractions and uterine tachysystole, but further research is needed for this suspicion to be confirmed.
 There has been practice of using nipple stimulation to induce labor.
 However, one study reveals that this may be dangerous because of the uncontrolled release of oxytocin which has shown to correlate to the onset of uterine tachysystole.
+Prostaglandins, commonly used for initial stages of labor induction or augmentation, have been associated with tachysystole as well as fetal distress.

 The presence of uterine leiomyomas have shown to correlate with the incidence of uterine tachysystole.

 Antepartum hemorrhage and chorioamnionitis are potential pathological causes for spontaneous Uterine Tachysystole.
 Previous cesarean sections could potentially be a precursor to future uterine tachysystole as well.
 There are no confirmed significant predictors for this condition.